Sage-Bionetworks/synapsePythonClient/docs/cli.rst

 The Synapse Python Client can be used from the command line via the **synapse** command.

 .. note::
-    The command line client is installed along with :doc:`installation` of the Synapse Python client.
+    The command line client is installed along with :doc:`getting_started/installation` of the Synapse Python client.

 Usage